hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 ## 6. Strict Mode (Modern JavaScript: Strict Mode)

-Please take some time to read through the Launch School Gist [Modern JavaScript: Strict Mode](https://launchschool.com/gists/406ba491).
 Using strict mode will help you find and fix errors before they become mysterious bugs that plague your application for years.

 By now, you're well familiar with JavaScript's quirks, and in particular, the booby traps that arise from making simple mistakes, such as these: